Your health and wellness affect almost every aspect of life. Find out about this interesting relationship between your health and your path in life.

 The Occupational Dimension of my Path

 What we do to earn a living can be an entry point.
-However, many people work in order to live.
+However, many people work to live.
 They don’t have the luxury of being able to choose work that is financially viable or enriching.
 Those lucky enough to have a career that provides enrichment are in the minority.

-We find those who are in high paying career fields are consumed by the career leaving little time for other dimensions that make life meaningful.
+The corporate culture consumes much of our life energy.
+This leaves little time for other dimensions that make life meaningful.
 People come to us in search of means of reducing stress and carving out time for the other areas of life.
 You can learn to enjoy your work more (see above reference to Japa/TM meditation).
 The Japanese Tea Ceremony is a good example of how one can learn to find spiritual meaning in what would otherwise be a mundane and tedious ritual.

 The Physical Dimension of my Path